N03512799/ELSpring2018/README.md

 # ELSpring2018
-This is a template for Spring 2018 Embedded Linux class
+This is my (N03512799) class repositiory.
+All work here is mine, except otherwise noted.